Cannabinoid Opportunities Emerge with Sleep-Focused Shoppers

 Before we move on to what the Gallup poll means specifically for cannabinoids, let’s take a moment to summarize its overall key findings:

-According to the Gallup-Casper poll, an increasing number of Americans are becoming aware of both the positive and negative impact their sleep habits can have on their quality of life.
-One of the most fascinating components of the poll was an assay of the areas in life respondents believed were affected by their sleep quality.
+According to the Gallup-Casper poll, more Americans now recognize both the benefits and drawbacks of their sleep habits.
+One of the survey’s most intriguing findings was the breakdown of which aspects of life respondents felt were most influenced by sleep quality.
 Here’s a summary of the key findings:

 Furthermore, percentages of Americans who believe sleep affects their lives in the following ways stand thusly: